Banjo7331/Interactive_Presentation_Survey_System/README.md

     docker-compose up --build
     ```

-5. Configure the `.env` file with your database settings:
+5. Configure the `.env` file with your database settings (add it in backend folder):

     ```
     DATABASE_TYPE=postgres